NingPing/launcher/README.md

 # GameShell launcher
 Obs Do not use!
-Has been modified to work with my battery rewiring.
+Has been(Will be) modified to work with my battery rewiring.